 New housing development within the Clifton upon Teme village development boundary (Map 11) will be considered favourably if:

-- 1. It is infill development on previously developed land, or is the conversion, re-use or extension of an existing building; and - 2.
-It does not lead to the loss of community or recreation facilities or local employment opportunities; and - 3.
+- 1. It does not lead to the loss of community or recreation facilities or local employment opportunities; and - 2.
 It accords with other relevant policies of the Clifton upon Teme Neighbourhood Development Plan and South Worcestershire Development Plan.